dynamiquet/Project-SAND/README.md

 # Project SAND

-## Description
-Project SAND is a comprehensive solution for [brief description of what your project does].
+Project SAND is a dataset-centered web application that allows users to interact in meaningful and useful ways with FEMA's dataset that contains ***up-to-date??*** data about natural disasters in the United States. comprehensive solution for [brief description of what your project does].
 This project aims to [explain the main goal or purpose of your project].
 It is built using [mention the main technologies or frameworks used], ensuring high performance and scalability.

+## Sample Use Cases
+- Feature 1: [Brief description of feature 1]
+- Feature 2: [Brief description of feature 2]
+- Feature 3: [Brief description of feature 3]

 ## Features
 - Feature 1: [Brief description of feature 1]